 For those with limited budgets and without access to paid SEO tools, impactful keyword data is not out of reach.
 There are plenty of data sources and tools that can be used for free or offer free versions.
 By leveraging several free tools, advertisers can generate enough information to make informed decisions on keyword targets and set themselves up for successful SEO campaigns.

 Below are three such tools.
 In a subsequent post, I will examine the best free SEO tools for auditing and troubleshooting.
+I recommend using these tools in combination with a keyword research guide for best results.

 Google Adwords Keyword Tool